Town of Clover – Meeting Notice Board Meeting

 Announcements: (Please see Announcements below the agenda for further Announcements)

 - PLEASE Complete and return your census survey if you have not done so yet.
 The aggregated information from this is very important to the Town for such things as seeking grant funding, for economic development and the like.

 - Gym lot: The Gym parking lot is the preferred helicopter landing site.
 If parking your car and leaving the Gym area, please park your car on Wee Avenue.

-    - Town Planning Commission: Feburary meeting cancelled no agenda items—Koenning, Chairperson
+- Town Planning Commission: April and May meeting cancelled —Koenning, Chairperson

 - Fire Department: Rebak (see packet)